-Everyone chuckled and went on with their chitter-chatter, it was getting late, Tom and Miss.
+Everyone chuckled and went about with their chitter-chatter at the party.
+All the ranch animals were enjoying the evening, but it was getting late, Tom and Miss.
 Tina casually slipped away up to his roost to get away from the crowd, to be alone, if only for tonight.
-They felt good holding each other after a day like today.
+They felt the love as they held each other after a day like today.

 The noises around them disappeared and silence took its place.
-The only thing they could hear was the beating of each other's hearts beating together.
+The only thing they could hear was the beating of their hearts beating together.

-Setting in the sky was a beautiful moonlit night.
+The moon was lighting up the night sky.
 Tom held Miss.
 Tina closer to him.
 It did not take them long to fall fast asleep.